 8.08 David Hume Tower

-He is currently writing a cultural history of the Franciscan Order in England, entitled St Francis and Cultural Memory: Catholicism and the English National Imagination, which is due to be published by Oxford University Press in 2007.
-In addition to the above, David has published essays on subjects as diverse as Shakespeare’s religious background, Anthony Van Dyck, and film and gender studies.
+He is currently completing a cultural history of the Franciscan Order in England, entitled St Francis and Cultural Memory: Catholicism and the English National Imagination, which is forthcoming with Oxford University Press.

 This article was published on Nov 26, 2012